StevenLomon/CS50-final-project/README.md

         s3.upload_fileobj(data, bucket_name, filename)
 ```

 (After having fixed this, brute forcing for about an hour, I encountered another smaller problem, more silly in nature: I'm just naïvely adding "-bb" to the entire filename haha, resulting in this error: "ValueError: unknown file extension: .jpg-bb".
-This was fixed rather simply by splitting the filename into base name and extension using)
+This was fixed rather simply by splitting the filename into base name and extension using os.path.splitext; first time I used it haha)

 For quite a few moments there were problems seeing the bounding boxes.
 They could be seen on the locally saved image but not the one uploaded to S3 that is being displayed on the front end with Flask.
 The fix for this was to use upload_file instead of upload_fileobj since we're uploading a locally saved image and not a Flask in-memory file!